-The Group exercises judgement upon determining the classification of its financial assets to customers which relate to business models and future cash flows.
+The Group exercises judgement upon determining the classification of its financial assets in relation to business models and future cash flows.

 Judgement is also required to determine the appropriate level at which the assessment of business models needs to be performed.
 Further, the Group exercises judgement in determining the effect of sales of financial assets on its business model assessment.